Brooklyn Cyclones: Retired and honored numbers

-NOTE: A Cyclones player may still wear these numbers, with the exception of 14, & 42.
-Additionally, no Cyclone may wear 31 (Mike Piazza), 37 (Casey Stengel), 41 (Tom Seaver) or 36 (Jerry Koosman) due to the numbers being retired by the Mets.
+NOTE: A Cyclones player may still wear these numbers, with the exception of 14, and 42.
+The numbers that may not be worn by Cyclones players are numbers that have been retired by the Mets.

 On August 22, 2011, the Brooklyn Cyclones also honored Pia Toscano, who sang the anthem prior to a game in 2003 by putting a plaque on the press level.

 On August 15, 2014, the Cyclones added Joan Hodges, the widow of Gil Hodges, to the ring of Honored Numbers.

 Mascots

 The Cyclones have two mascots, Sandy the Seagull and Pee-Wee.
 Sandy, the primary mascot, has been with the team since the inaugural Cyclones season in 2001.
 Pee-wee was introduced in 2003 as Sandy's adopted son.
 Sandy is named for Brooklyn/Los Angeles Dodgers pitcher Sandy Koufax, while Pee-Wee was named after Brooklyn Dodgers shortstop Pee Wee Reese.
 Even though Hurricane Sandy damaged MCU Park and Coney Island, the Cyclones kept the name Sandy on their mascot.

 In 2006, the team introduced a new unnamed mascot: a blow-up "ZOOperstars!" type pelican.
 Despite a contest to name the character, it was never given an official name.
 The Pelican has not made an appearance since the 2006 season.
 In 2008, Maverick the Wonder Dog was introduced.
 He was a real Chocolate Labrador Retriever who was owned by one of the Cyclones staff members.
 The goal was to have Maverick learn tricks like picking up baseballs and bats.
 Like the Pelican, Maverick lasted only one season.

 A Hot Dog race is held at every game at Maimonides Park, which is sponsored by Nathan's Famous.
 The first Nathan's store is located two blocks away from the ballpark.
 The three hot dogs currently racing are Ketchup, Mustard, and Relish.
-For many years Relish has become the loveable loser because he either wins very few races or none at all during the season.
+For many years Relish has become a fan favorite because he either wins very few races or none at all during the season.